ttx/ttx-reloaded/content/open-source-part1.md

 Those unique benefits ultimately make a superior product, one that is a smart choice for users.
 It is also a balancing force that drives good hygiene to wider ecosystems, which is why I would go so far as saying it is necessary in today's world.
-Next week in part 2, we'll see why today, while being necessary, open source is no longer sufficient.
+In [part 2](https://ttx.re/open-source-2019-part2.html) we'll see why today, while being necessary, open source is no longer sufficient.